spiceai/spiceai/README.md

 ## What is Spice?

-**Spice** is a small, portable runtime that provides developers with a unified SQL query interface to locally materialize, accelerate, and query datasets sourced from any database, data warehouse, or data lake.
+**Spice** is a portable runtime providing developers with a unified SQL interface to materialize, accelerate, and query data sourced from any database, data warehouse, or data lake.

 📣 Read the [Spice.ai OSS announcement blog post](https://blog.spiceai.org/posts/2024/03/28/adding-spice-the-next-generation-of-spice.ai-oss/).

-Spice makes it easy to build data-driven and data-intensive applications by streamlining the use of data and machine learning (ML) in software.
+Spice connects, fuses, and delivers data to applications and AI, acting as an application-specific, tier-optimized Database CDN.

-The Spice runtime is written in Rust and leverages industry leading technologies like Apache DataFusion, Apache Arrow, Apache Arrow Flight, and DuckDB.
+The Spice runtime is written in Rust and is built-with industry leading technologies like [Apache DataFusion](https://datafusion.apache.org), Apache Arrow, Apache Arrow Flight, SQlite, and DuckDB.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://github.com/spiceai/spiceai/assets/80174/96b5fcef-a550-4ce8-a74a-83931275e83e">